KrisVerses/Tea-Cozy/README.md

-Here’s an example README for your Tea Cozy project, based on the Codecademy project description and the mockup provided:

----

 # Tea Cozy Mock Website

 A responsive, static website for a mock tea shop called **Tea Cozy**, designed as part of Codecademy’s Full-Stack Engineer career path.
 This project demonstrates the use of **HTML5** and **CSS3**, with a focus on clean layouts and responsive design using **Flexbox**.